realm/FindOurDevices/README.md

 ## Triggers not being fired

 The first time you import your backend Realm app to MongoDB Realm, some triggers may not get enabled.
-Go to the MongoDB Realm UI then navigate to `Build > Triggers` in the sidebar.
+Go to the [MongoDB Realm UI](https://account.mongodb.com/account/login) then navigate to `Build > Triggers` in the sidebar.
 Enable any trigger that is not currently enabled.

 Also make sure the trigger is configured correctly on the backend.
-Trigger configurations contain a `"match"` field where you may specify when the trigger should fire using the MongoDB query language.
+Trigger configurations contain a `match` field where you may specify when the trigger should fire using the MongoDB query language.

 ## Functions not being called by triggers

-When developing, if you notice from looking at the logs in the MongoDB Realm UI that a trigger is fired but the function that the trigger is supposed to call is not called, you may be using a device with an IP-address that is not listed on the access list of the API key (see [Permission errors](#permission-errors)).
+When developing, if you notice from looking at the logs in the [MongoDB Realm UI](https://account.mongodb.com/account/login) that a trigger is fired but the function that the trigger is supposed to call is not called, you may be using a device with an IP-address that is not listed on the access list of the API key (see [Permission errors](#permission-errors)).

 ## Permission errors

 When the Realm backend was set up, you had to add your IP to the Realm CLI API key access list.
-If you develop from another device or if using a different network connection (or other reasons), your IP address will be different.
+If you develop from another device or using a different network connection (or other reasons), your IP address will be different.

-To edit the access list, navigate to `Access Mananger > Project Access > API Keys` at the top of the Atlas UI and choose which of your keys to edit.
+To edit the access list, navigate to `Access Mananger > Project Access > API Keys` at the top of the [Atlas UI](https://account.mongodb.com/account/login) and choose which of your keys to edit.

 ## Detecting network connection on simulator when reenabling WiFi

-There is a [known issue](http://www.openradar.appspot.com/29913522) with network change notifications on the iOS simulator that occurs when the simulator is running, then WiFi is turned off, then turned on again.
-The simulator will be notified of when the WiFi got turned off, but not when it got reenabled.
+There is a [known issue](http://www.openradar.appspot.com/29913522) with network change notifications on the iOS simulator that occurs when the simulator is (a) running, then (b) WiFi is turned off, then (c) turned on again.
+The simulator will be notified when the WiFi got turned off, but not when it got reenabled.

 To be able to test this scenario with greater confidence, please use a real device.